kgrajski/speechBCI/README.md

 Skills applied: Python, PyTorch, CNN, VQ-VAE, CUDA/GPU, AWS, Visual Studio Code, GitHub Co-Pilot, Computer Vision.

+Note: This repo reflects work in progress.
+So, like a lab bench, there could be items scattered here and there.
+At any given moment things may or may not be fully working.
+Once everything settles down, we'll create a prod/ folder to distinguish stable working code.

 ## Description

 The following set of slides describes this project.